 At December 31, 2006, we had net operating loss carryforwards of approximately \$214.9 million for federal tax purposes and \$73.5 million for California state tax purposes.
 If not utilized, these carryforwards will begin to expire in 2017 for federal purposes and 2007 for California purposes.
 SFAS 123R prohibits recognition of a deferred income tax asset for excess tax benefits due to stock option exercises that have not yet been realized through a reduction in income taxes payable.
 Such unrecognized deferred tax benefits totaled \$14.1 million as of December 31, 2006 and will be accounted for as a credit to additional paid-in capital, if and when realized through a reduction in income taxes payable.
 The Internal Revenue Code imposes an annual limitation on the use of a corporation's tax attributes if a corporation undergoes an ownership change for tax purposes.
 If an ownership change is determined to have occurred, our ability to use the net operating loss carryforwards would be subject to an annual limitation.
-However, based on our current estimate of the total net operating loss carryforwards to be limited.
+However, based on our current estimate of the total net operating losses at December 31, 2006 and our current estimate of the annual limitation, we do not expect our net operating loss carryforwards to be limited.
 At December 31, 2006, we had research credit carryforwards of approximately \$4.0 million for federal purposes and \$5.4 million for California state tax purposes.
 If not utilized, the federal credit carryforwards will begin to expire in 2017.
 The California state credit can be carried forward indefinitely.

-We have not provided additional U.S. income taxes on undistributed earnings from non-U.S. operations as of December 31, 2006 because such earnings are intended to be reinvested indefinitely outside of the United States.
+We have not provided additional U.S. income taxes on undistributed earnings from non- U.S. operations as of December 31, 2006 because such earnings are intended to be reinvested indefinitely outside of the United States.